renpy/renpy/sphinx/source/atl.rst

 .. transform-property:: radius

-    :type: absolute
+    :type: position

     The radius component of the polar coordinate position.
-This is measured in pixels.
+The type of this is the type the radius was last set to, defaulting to pixels.

+    If a float, this will be scaled to the smaller of the width and height available to the transform.

 .. transform-property:: crop